The best travel guitar gear for guitarists

 Once plugged in, you can change the guitar tone and volume by using a five-position voice selector switch and two knobs—a volume knob and a voice blending knob.
 Each position on the voice selector switch features a pair of tones.
 Using the blending knob, you can choose how much of each tone you want to come out of the amplifier to tweak the overall sound.

 All the pickups are powered by a built-in, 20-hour battery that recharges via USB.
 This is the first guitar I’ve heard of that includes a rechargeable battery to power picks instead of using a 9-volt battery.
 If you’ve got a long enough charging cord, you can keep it plugged in on stage while you play.
 The guitar currently comes in 5 colors—Natural, Black, Sonic Gray, Surf Green, and Sunburst.
+Read our review of the Fender Acoustasonic Telecaster here.

 In addition to the power cable, it also requires a typical 1/4-inch guitar cable.
 While you’re traveling, there’s no reason to get anything over 20-feet.